infinum/ios-viper-xcode-templates/README.md

 You can find most common VIPER module use cases in it.
 If you're already familiar with the base Viper modules you can check out our [RxModule Guide](Documentation/Viper%20RxModule%20Guide.md).

 If you want to check out how you could use Formatter in your apps, feel free to check out [Formatter Guide](Documentation/Formatter%20documentation.md).

+## SwiftUI hosted module documentation and demo

+The 5.0 version includes support for integrating SwiftUI into Viper modules.
+There's a simple demo project in the Demo folder.
+The documentation for using SwiftUI hosted modules can be found in [Viper x SwiftUI Guide](Documentation/Viper%20x%20SwiftUI%20Guide.md).

 # VIPER short introduction